rocky/python-uncompyle6/README.rst

 In the Python 3 series, Python support is is strongest around 3.4 or 3.3 and drops off as you move further away from those versions.
-Python 3.5 largely works, but still has some bugs in it and is missing some opcodes.
 Python 3.6 changes things drastically by using word codes rather than byte codes.
 That has been addressed, but then it also changes function call opcodes and its semantics and has more problems with control flow than 3.5 has.

 Currently not all Python magic numbers are supported.
 Specifically in some versions of Python, notably Python 3.6, the magic number has